 MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH 1.
-PLACE OF DEATH 32096County / Primary Registration District No. Registered No. ...
-OCCUPATION (a) Residence.
-(Usual place of abode) (If nonresident give city or town and State) Length of residence in city or town where death occurred ds.
-How long in U.S., if of foreign birth?
+PLACE OF TEA Registration District No......
+Primary Resistration District No. 6026 Refistered No. (If nonresident give city or town and State) How long in U.S., if of foreign birth?
+Length of residence in city or town where death occurred mos.
 PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH 3.
 SEX 4.
-COLOR OR RACE 5.
-SINGLE, MARRIED, WIDOWED OR statement of 16.
-DATE OF DEATH (MONTH DAY AND YEAR) DIVORCED (prite the word) 17.
-FY.
-That I attended deceased from 5a.
-IF MARRIED, WIDOWED, OR DIVORCED HUSBAND OF (OR) WIFE OF death occurred, on the date stated above, at.....
-6. DATE OF BIRTH (MONTH, DAY AND YEAR) THE CAUSE OF DEATH WAS AS FOLLOWS: 7.
-AGE MONTHS DAYS If LESS than 1 day. min 15 8.
-OCCUPATION OF DECEASED (a) Trade, profession, or particular kind of work (b) General nature of industry, business, or establishment in which employed (or employer)..... (c) Name of employer 18.
+COLOR OR RACE !
+5. SINGLE, MARRIED, WIDOWED OR 16.
+DATE OF DEATH (MONTH, DAY AND YEAR) DIVORGED (write the word) 5a.
+IF MARRIED, WIDOWED, OR DIVORCED HUSBAND OF (OR) WIFE OF 6.
+DATE OF BIRTH (MONTH, DAY AND YEAR) 7.
+AGE If LESS than 1 YEARS MONTHS DAYS day,hrs. ormin.
+8. OCCUPATION OF DECEASED (a) Trade, profession, or particular kind of work CONTRIBUTORY.. (b) General nature of industry.
+(SECONDARY) business, or establishment in which employed (or employer)..... (duration)....yrs. (c) Name of employer 18.
 WHERE WAS DISEASE CONTRACTED 9.
 BIRTHPLACE (CITY OR TOWN) IF NOT AT PLACE OF DEATH?....
-(STATE OR COUNTRY) DID AN OPERATION PRECEDE DEATH?.....
+(STATE OR COUNTRY) DID AN OPERATION PRECEDE DEATHY......
 DATE OF.....
-10. NAME OF FATHER 11.
-BIRTHPLACE OF FATHER (CIT WHAT TEST CONFIRMED DIAGNOSIST.
-RENTS plain (STATE OR COUNTRY) 12.
-MAIDEN NAME OF MOTHER State the Disease Causing Deate, or in deaths from Violent Causes, state DEATH 13.
-BIRTHPLACE OF MOTHER (crty (1) MEANS AND NATURE OF INJURY, and (2) whether Acceptantal Suicidal of (STATE OR COUNTRY) HOMICIDAL.
+10. NAME OF FATHER WAS THERE AN AUTOPSY?....
+11. BIRTHPLACE OF FATHER (CITY OR TOWN (STATE OR COUNTRY) .
+19.77 (Address) State the Disease Causing Death, or in deaths from Violent Causes state 13.
+BIRTHPLACE OF MOTHER (CITY OR TOWN (1) MEANS AND NATURE OF INJUST, and (2) whether Accedental, Suicidal, or (STATE OR COUNTRI HOMICIBAL.
 (See reverse side for additional space.)
 14. 19.
-PLACE OF BURIAL, CREMATION, OR REMOVAL DATE OF BURIAL 9 INFORMANT ...
-(Address) 15.
-20. UNDERTAKER ADDRESS REGISTRAR
+PLACE OF BURIAL CREMATION OR REMOVAL DATE OF BURIAL INFORMANT ...
+(Address)